tandrewnichols/grunt-simple-istanbul/README.md

 # grunt-simple-istanbul

-A simple API for using npm via grunt
+A grunt wrapper for istanbul

 ## Getting Started